Abdoakram512/Abdulrahman-Akram/README.md

 ### My Development Philosophy

 As a software engineer, I believe in writing clean, maintainable code and creating intuitive user interfaces.
-I follow best practices in software development and am passionate about adopting new technologies that can enhance my skills and improve my projects.
+I follow best practices in software development, such as Agile methodologies, and am passionate about adopting new technologies that can enhance my skills and improve my projects.

 ### 🎓 Continuous Learning